-Spirituality is one of the best tools for addiction recovery, and a major part of 12-step programs.
-Many people find surrendering to the disease and associating it to something they can’t control is especially helpful for overcoming addiction.
-Drug addiction makes addicts feel powerless over their lives and their decisions, so belief in a higher, stronger power that cares about them can be essential for motivating them to recover.
+Spirituality is one of the best tools for addiction recovery and a major part of 12-step programs.
+Many people find surrendering to the disease and associating it with something they can’t control is especially helpful for overcoming addiction.
+Drug addiction makes addicts feel powerless over their lives and their decisions, so believe in a higher, stronger power that cares about them can be essential for motivating them to recover.

 If an addict meditates on their thoughts and feelings, they can derive their own moral code based on what they’ve experienced and come to believe is right.
 If a patient would rather focus on an established religion (such as in a Christian drug rehab or other facilities based on religious denominations), they can base their thoughts on that religion’s teachings and how they can be applied through their life and recovery process.
 Both of these methods can be equally as effective at helping an addict stay sober.
 It’s up to the patient to decide what belief system is the best choice for them.

 Discovering a moral compass gives perspective and allows the recovering addict to make decisions based not on the selfish need for drugs and alcohol, but based on truth, compassion, and respect for the self.
 If Christian drug rehab or a general belief in the divine is a patient’s preferred way to reach this goal, so be it, but a spiritual connection is still a great help even to the staunchest nonbeliever.